Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 9. A somewhat college town

 Because a lot of graduated students are stuck in Gilbert and education is a big cultural factor, there are opportunities for higher education.
 Options include the Chandler-Gilbert Community college, Arizona State’s polytech campus close by in Mesa, Arizona State’s main campus in Pheonix, and Grand Canyon University which is a Christian higher education option.
-(SourceOpens in a new tab.)
+(Source)

 Because it is common for graduates to stay in the area, most students will go to these schools.
 While these schools are not bad, they are not prestigious.
 The University of Arizona is a more respected option, located almost 2 hours away in Tucson.